 While NISSO is a requirement for students with a visa, students and scholars with US citizenship or permanent residency who have lived abroad are also very welcome to attend.

-- Knowledge tailored to an international perspective
+- Information and guidance tailored to an international perspective

 - Opportunity to settle into life on campus early